EMPEROR NORTON :: Bicentennial: 2018

 On the Emperor's 200th birthday, join us for a celebratory "free lunch" at Comstock Saloon and eat like the Emperor!

 * Free with the purchase of two adult beverages.

 7 Feb 2018

-As it happens, the Emperor's bicentennial itself — February 4th — falls on Super Bowl Sunday.
-To help make sure that everybody in the Bay Area who salutes the Emperor can join together to eat cake and sing Happy Birthday, the Official Birthday Party is being held a couple of days later.
+As it happens, the bicentennial itself — February 4th — falls on Super Bowl Sunday.
+To help make sure that as many as possible in the Bay Area who salute the Emperor — including diehard football fans — can join together to eat cake and sing Happy Birthday, the Official Birthday Party is being held a couple of days later.

 So, party like it's 1859!
 Join us at the Mechanics' Institute on February 7th for cake and bubbly to celebrate the 200th birthday of Joshua Abraham Norton, the businessman who one day in 1859 declared himself Emperor of the United States and (in 1862) Protector of Mexico.

 The theme for the event is "a day in the life of Emperor Norton," as the Institute's 1866 building, formerly located on the site of the Institute's current building and lost in 1906, was one of Emperor Norton's regular afternoon haunts: a place where he wrote many of his Proclamations — on Institute stationery — and where is reputed to have played a mean game of chess.